Biography

 Joining my lab

-I am looking to work with students from all background (first generation students, and students from underrepresented and marginalized groups are encouraged to apply) and at all level (undergraduate students, master’s students, and PhD students).
+I am looking to work with students from all background (first generation students, and students from underrepresented and marginalized groups are encouraged to apply).
 Please, visit the prospective applicant page on UBC website and on the CS website.
 You can also find information about: financial support, application fee waivers, minimum requirements for admission into graduate studies, and minimum English proficiency requirements.
 You may also look at this page which describes my expectations when working with graduate students.
 Finally, you should have a look at UBC cost calculator.

 A few facts